Updated Oct. 15, 2024 –

 Dr. Morici is an economist and professor emeritus at the Smith School of Business, University of Maryland, former chief economist at the U.S. International Trade Commission, and five-time winner of the MarketWatch best forecaster award.

-He compares the Obama record to Mr. Reagan’s.
+He compared the Obama record to Mr. Reagan’s.

 “The Gipper faced tough times too — double-digit unemployment and interest rates, and a bruising recession.
 Unemployment peaked at 10.8 percent but subsequently the economy added more than 17.2 million jobs and employment rose about 20 percent,” he adds.